The challenge

 Our strategy

-Our winter fire safety campaign ‘See a fire before it starts’ prompts people to better identify fire risks when using everyday household items, and encourages safer use of heaters, fireplaces and dryers.
+Our winter fire safety campaign ‘See a fire before it starts’ prompts people to better identify and decrease fire risks associated with the use of electric blankets, chimneys, heaters, dryers and hot ash disposal.

 Our approach